 - Family and friends of sex workers can be prosecuted under third party laws

 - Third party laws can be used by the police to limit sex workers’ ability to access services such as housing

 - Conclusions and recommendations

 This resource is useful for policy makers and legislators interested in knowing more about the impacts of the criminalisation of third parties on sex workers.
 It is also useful for sex workers and sex workers’ rights activists in their advocacy work against the criminalisation of third parties.

 You can download this 12 page PDF above.
-This resource will be available in Chinese, French, Russian, and Spanish.
+This resource is available in English, Chinese, French, Russian, and Spanish.